adrielklein/deduplicater/README.md

 We assume that both `id` and `email` are case sensitive.
 For example, `Hello` and `heLLo` would be considered unique ids.

+##Implementation Details

+The program converts the JSON file in an array of `Record` objects (let's call that `records`).
+Records are then sorted by date.
+If dates are equal, then they are sorted by their order in the file.

+Then the `Deduplicater` creates a graph where each record is a node and an edge exists between two nodes if the nodes are duplicates.

+After this graph is created, the `Deduplicater` removes the greatest record from the `records` array, adds it to an array called `uniqueRecords`, and removes all of its neighbors from `records`.
+This process repeats itself until there are no nodes left in `records`.

+The resulting unique records are then printed to the console as well as the duplicate records that were removed.

 ##Sample Input
 ```
 {